a-b-street/docs/book/src/tech/map/geometry/README.md

 _By Dustin Carlino, last updated September 2021_

-Some of the things in A/B Street that seem the simplest have taken me tremendous effort.
+Some of the things in A/B Street that seem the simplest have taken tremendous effort.
 Determining the shape of roads and intersections is one of those problems, so this article is a deep-dive into how it works and why it's so hard.